-The Principal or designee shall notify the student's parent/guardian as soon as practicable when an officer requests to interrogate/interview a student on Charter School premises, except in cases of child abuse or neglect.
+The principal or designee shall inform the officer that it is DCP's policy to notify the student's parent/guardian as soon as practicable when an officer requests to interrogate/interview a student on DCP premises, except in cases of child abuse or neglect.
+The principal or designee shall then contact the student's parent or guardian as soon as possible.
+The Principal or Designee shall not interfere with, or attempt to stop the officer from conducting, the interview in order to contact the parent or guardian.
 When an officer seeks to interview/interrogate a student who has an individualized education plan ("IEP") or a plan under section 504 of the Rehabilitation Act of 1973 ("504 Plan"), or is an English Learner ("EL"), the Principal or designee will endeavor to provide notice to the student's parent/guardian of the officer's desire to interview the student and request authorization from the parent/guardian to notify the officer that the student has an IEP, a 504 plan, or is an EL.

-The Principal or designee shall work with the officer to accommodate a requested interview/interrogation in a way that causes the least possible disruption for the student and Charter School and provides the student with appropriate privacy in a private location away from other students and staff, as necessary.
+The principal or designee shall work with the officer to accommodate a requested interview/interrogation in a way that causes the least possible disruption for the student and DCP.
+The location of the interview should provide the student with appropriate privacy in a private location away from other students and staff, as necessary.

-The Principal or designee, acting in loco parentis, must protect students' constitutionally protected rights, by informing the student(s) of their fundamental, constitutional right of the privilege against self-incrimination, or ensure that the officer informs the student, prior to questioning by the officer.
+The principal or designee, acting in loco parentis, must protect students' constitutionally protected rights, by informing the student(s) of their fundamental, constitutional right of the privilege against self-incrimination, or ensure that the officer informs the student, prior to questioning by the officer.
 Prior to any interrogation/interview by the officer of a student who is in temporary custody, and before any waiver of Miranda rights is made by a student seventeen (17) years of age or younger, the student shall first consult with legal counsel either in person, by telephone, or by video conference.
 The student or their parent/guardian may not waive this right to consult with legal counsel prior to a custodial interrogation or prior to a waiver of Miranda rights.

-The Principal or designee will also inform students of their right to have the Principal or designee or parent/guardian present during any questioning of a minor DCP student and request to be present for any questioning of DCP students.
-The officer must include the Principal or designee in an interview of a minor if the minor requests the Principal or designee be present or the student does not object to the Principal or designee's request to be present.
+The principal or designee shall also inform students of their right to have the principal or designee or parent/guardian present during any questioning of a minor DCP student and request to be present for any questioning of DCP students.
+The officer must include the principal or designee in an interview of a minor if the minor requests the principal or designee be present, or the student does not object to the principal or designee's request to be present.
 If the student requests to see their parent/guardian, the request must be construed as the minor's right to invoke the 5th Amendment.